Vote Yes On s. 725

 Sponsored by Senator Klobuchar

-Sec.3 of S. 3556: Reporting of Public Safety Telecommunicators as protective service occupations
+Sec.3 of S. 725: to categorize Public Safety Telecommunicators as a protective service occupation.

 We Are First Responders